Seyee435/qwen-image-macos/README.md

 ## 🔧 The Technical Stuff

 This uses Alibaba's latest [Qwen-Image](https://huggingface.co/Qwen/Qwen-Image) models which are genuinely incredible.
-I'm using the Lightning LoRA to make it fast as hell.
+Runs natively on Apple Silicon with MPS acceleration for maximum performance.

 First run downloads ~20GB of models (they cache locally).
 After that, it's instant startup.